laravel/docs/pagination.md

 However, cursor pagination has the following limitations:

 - Like `simplePaginate`, cursor pagination can only be used to display "Next" and "Previous" links and does not support generating links with page numbers.
 - It requires that the ordering is based on at least one unique column or a combination of columns that are unique.
+That also means columns with `null` values are not supported.
 - Query expressions in "order by" clauses are supported only if they are aliased and added to the "select" clause as well.

 <a name="manually-creating-a-paginator"></a>